npm Application Analysis

 Unknown javascript files

 Proprietary javascript files are not known by Sonatype Data Services.
-Including them in the scan report would generate a large amount of noise without a meaningful way of identifying them using the proprietary component configuration.
+Including them in the scan report would generate a large amount of noise without a meaningful way of identifying them using the proprietary component matcher.
 Therefore by default, they are not displayed in the scan report view.
 You can view them manually by adding the flag '?unknownjs

 ' to the end of the report URL to show all unknown javascript files.